Generalisk/TF2-CommunityEdition/README.md

 This project is licenced under the `Source 1 SDK License`, more info can be found [here](LICENSE).

 This project also utilizes code from Third Party Sources, more info can be found [here](game/thirdpartylegalnotices.txt).

+# Contributing
+Before you go and make A pull request, please make sure that your request follows our [Contributor Guidelines](.github/CONTRIBUTING.md).

 # Useful Resources
 - [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Setting_up_Source_SDK_Base_2013_Multiplayer)